laxmigudami/demoqa-pytest-automation/README.md

 - Test data handling through JSON configuration files
 - HTML reports with `pytest-html` plugin
 - Logs and screenshots for failed tests
-- Configuration files for global settings (`pytest.ini`, `requirements.txt`)
+- Configuration files for global settings (`pytest.ini`, `pyproject.toml`, `requirements.txt`)
+- Static code analysis and formatting using `ruff`
+- Dependency management with `pip-tools`

 ## Pre-requisites

-Ensure that you have the following installed:
+Ensure that you have the following installed globally on your system:

-- Python 3.x
+- Python 3.x (recommended: Python 3.11+)
-- `pip` for managing dependencies
+- `pip` (Python package manager)
 - Git (for version control)

+> 💡 All Python packages including **Selenium** will be automatically installed via `make requirements`.

 ## Installation